 I was ordained a priest in Ireland on the 5 March 1989.
 In February 1990 I began my missionary work in Paraguay, a country 1.5 times bigger than the UK with a population of 6.4 million, of which 90% is Catholic.

 There is much poverty, and the country is still trying to overcome the consequences of the 35-year military dictatorship of President Alfredo Stroessner, which came to an end in 1989.
 People are still learning about democracy - how to have full respect for the constitution and laws that must be obeyed for the effective running of the country's institutions.

-The purpose of our mission has remained unchanged through time: To proclaim the Kingdom of God's love.'We are called by the of God's love.'We are called by the time: To proclaim the Kingdom of God's love.'We are called by the the called by the the crimes of the powerful.
+On a political level, corruption is rampant.
+The justice system, influenced by the constant meddling in judicial power, usually leaves unpunished the crimes of the powerful.
 While some effort is made to correct the national debt, it is to the detriment of health, education, the basic necessities of the people and the protection of the environment.